goldsmith/Wikipedia/README.md

 ``` bash
 pip install mediawikiapi
 ```
-MediaWikiAPI is compatible only with Python 3 and Python 2.7.
+MediaWikiAPI is compatible with Python 3 and Python 2.7.

 Documentation
 -------------